kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Preach</summary>
     The skill to leverage your religion to deliver a sermon and influencing an audience to adopt moral truth, right conduct and worthy leadership.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Religious Bureaucracy</summary>
     The hierarchies and bureaucracy of the religious organizations can sometimes be very complicated to get around.
 Many old customs and people strictly adhering to outdated rules can make it next to impossible to find the help you need.
 However, you are well acquainted with the way church bureaucracy works, and can greatly reduce the time needed to navigate such institutions.
-Gain Expertise on such checks.
+Gain <b>Expertise</b> on such checks.
   </details>
   </div>
 </details>